dotnet/AspNetCore.Docs/aspnetcore/blazor/components/layouts.md

 * `SectionOutlet`: Renders content provided by `SectionContent` components with matching `SectionId` arguments.
 A `SectionOutlet` component can render the content of several `SectionContent` components.

-* `SectionContent`: Provides content to `SectionOutlet` components with a matching `SectionId`.
+* `SectionContent`: Provides content as a <xref:Microsoft.AspNetCore.Components.RenderFragment> to `SectionOutlet` components with a matching `SectionId`.
 Only one `SectionOutlet` component can render the content of a `SectionContent` instance.

 In the following example, the `MainLayout` component implements an increment counter button for the app's `Counter` component.